The Moontide Quartet Book 3

 By David Hair

-'Honestly, [this series] just keeps getting better and better.
-It is filled with action, adventure, magic, love, danger and hope.
-This is a series I cannot recommend enough' C.E.
+'Filled with action, adventure, magic, love, danger and hope.
+This is a series I cannot recommend enough' - C.E.
 Tracy

 David Hair, an award-winning writer of fantasy, has been inspired by his travels around the globe.
 He was born in New Zealand and after spending time in Britain and Europe, he moved to India for several years, which sparked both the Moontide Quartet and the Ravana series.
 He now lives in Bangkok, Thailand.
 His epic fantasy sagas The Moontide Quartet and The Sunsurge Quartet, and The Return of Ravana, his retelling of the Indian epic The Ramayana, are all published by Jo Fletcher Books.